Neha-Khemchandani-52/Mautic-Text-Local-SMS-Plugin/README.md

 ## Usage
 1. Go to your **Plugins** in Mautic UI
-2. You should see new Textlocal plugin in the list, click and publish it.
+2. You will see new Textlocal plugin in the list, click and publish it.
 3. This plugin overrides your SMS transport.
 In your **Configuration > Text message settings** select Textlocal as default transport and enter you texlocal API key for using it to send text messages to users.